The Role of File Coordinators and Presenters

 To implement a file presenter object, make the class for that object conform to the

-NSFilePresenterprotocol.
+NSFilePresenter protocol.
 The methods in this protocol indicate the types of operations that can be performed on the file or directory.
 Your implementation of the various methods is where your object responds and takes any necessary actions.
-You do not have to implement every method of the protocol but should implement all methods that might affect how your object interacts with the file or directory.
+You do not have to implement every method of the protocol but do implement all methods that might affect how your object interacts with the file or directory.
 You use the properties and methods of the protocol to do the following:

 Provide the URL of the file or directory being monitored.
-(All file presenters must do this by implementing the
+(All file presenters do this by implementing the required

 Relinquish control of the file or directory temporarily so that another object can write to it or read from it.